github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

 Each entry in the ``provide`` or ``ignore`` section must map to the location of a ``qlpack.yml`` file.
 All glob patterns are defined relative to the directory that contains the workspace file.
 For a list of patterns accepted in this file, see" `@actions/glob <https://github.com/actions/toolkit/tree/main/packages/glob#patterns>`__ .

-For example, the following ``codeql-workspace.yml`` file defines a workspace that contains all the CodeQL packs recursively found in the ``codeql-packs`` directory, except for the packs in the ``experimental`` directory:
+For example, the following ``codeql-workspace.yml`` file defines a workspace that contains all the CodeQL packs recursively found in the ``codeql-packs`` directory, except for the packs in the ``experimental`` directory.
+The ``registries`` block specifies that ``codeql/*`` packs should be downloaded from https://ghcr.io/v2/, which is GitHub's default container registry.
+All other packs should be downloaded from and published to the regsitry at ``GHE_HOSTNAME``.

 .. code-block:: yaml